I’d Love To Be Your Coach

 Life beyond work is important to me.

-When I’m not working, you’ll likely find me gardening, hiking, golfing, reading, taking photos (the pictures on this site are mine), making paste paper (my newest passion!), or indulging my passion for trees and wood.
-I love the Adirondack Mountains, juicy summer peaches, art and craft fairs, the quiet hours of the early morning, river swimming, road trips, laughter, a clear desk, and the vibrant greens of spring.
+When I’m not working you’ll likely find me gardening, hiking, golfing, reading, taking photos (the pictures on this site are mine), making paste paper (my newest passion), or indulging my passion for trees and wood.
+I love the Adirondack Mountains, juicy summer peaches, art and craft fairs, the quiet hours of the early morning, river swimming, a clear desk, and the vibrant greens of spring.
 I’m married to my dear partner, Mollie.
 We have one very opinionated and deaf kitty named Boo, and one very sweet and deferential dog named Chicory.

 I take my professional development seriously.
 I want to be the best coach possible for you.
 You can click each item below to learn more about my credentials.